The Progress Economy

 What we’re thinking

-- operand resources – need to be acted upon for progress to be made
+• operand resources – these, such as tools, need to be acted upon for progress to be made (which in traditional view are often see as the source of competitive advantage)

 Let’s explore resources!